-The JenOS modules are outlined below:
+The JCU modules are outlined below:

-- Real-time Operating System (RTOS): This module provides a mechanism for reacting to real-time events in a way that optimises the efficiency and reliability of the system. - Persistent Data Manager (PDM): This module handles the storage of context and application data in Non-Volatile Memory (NVM), and the retrieval of this data.
-It provides a mechanism by which the JN51xx device can resume operation without loss of continuity following a power loss. - Power Manager (PWRM): This module manages the transitions of the JN51xx device into and out of low-power modes, such as sleep mode. - Protocol Data Unit Manager (PDUM): This module is concerned with managing memory, as well as inserting data into messages to be transmitted and extracting data from messages that have been received. - Debug module (DBG): This module allows diagnostic messages to be output when the application runs, as an aid to debugging the application code.
+- Persistent Data Manager (PDM): This module handles the storage of context and application data in Non-Volatile Memory (NVM), and the retrieval of this data.
+It provides a mechanism by which the JN516x/7x device can resume operation without loss of continuity following a power loss. - Power Manager (PWRM): This module manages the transitions of the JN516x/7x device into and out of low-power modes, such as sleep mode. - Protocol Data Unit Manager (PDUM): This module is concerned with managing memory, as well as inserting data into messages to be transmitted and extracting data from messages that have been received. - Debug module (DBG): This module allows diagnostic messages to be output when the application runs, as an aid to debugging the application code.

-Note: The JenOS modules are fully described in the JenOS User Guide (JN-UG-3075), which you should refer to in conjunction with this User Guide while developing your ZigBee PRO application code.
+Note: The JCU modules are fully described in the JN51xx Core Utilities User Guide (JN-UG-3116).